Say it again

 Every parent longs to hear their baby’s first words.
 As your 4-month-old starts to experiment with sounds they can make easily on their lips, you may well hear them utter ‘ma’ and ‘pa’.

 This experimentation often comes at a time when they start to cry less and ‘talk’ more, using body language to help them communicate.
-Over the coming
+Over the coming months this will improve, as they learn how to alter the sounds they make by changing the shape of their tongue and mouth.

 Your baby’s developing eyesight

 At 4 months old, your baby’s depth of perception begins to develop.
 Up until now, they will have had difficulty locating the exact position, size and shape of objects around them.
 But that is all about to change as they master the skill of binocular vision – the ability to use both eyes together – which will enable them to accurately track moving objects and people.
-As this skill develops, you may begin to see signs that your baby is improving their
+As this skill develops, you may begin to see signs that your baby is improving their hand–eye coordination.

 The importance of LCPs is clear to see